zwx00/lnauth-django/README.md

 Both will reject authenticated requests.

-Any kind of frontend is out of scope for this library, but the intended approach is to render the link returned by `/ln-auth-get-url` as a QR code and allow the user to use their preferred lightning wallet to log in.
+Any kind of frontend is out of scope for this library, but the intended approach is to render the link returned by `/ln-auth-get-url` as a QR code and a copiable string and allow the user to use their preferred lightning wallet to log in.

 ## Contributing